danielgaskell/scc/doc/index.md

 A good way to determine what `cc` is doing under the hood (particularly for linking) is to run it with the `-V` option, which outputs each command as it is run.

+### Compilation on SymbOS

+Using SCC natively on SymbOS is similar to other platforms; just invoke `cc` from SymShell.
+See `install.txt` in the SymbOS release folder for some important details on how to install SCC on your machine.

+Compilation on an original 4 MHz machine (CPC, MSX, etc.) currently runs at "take a coffee break" speeds, although this will hopefully continue to improve in future releases.
+Compilation times can be improved by breaking programs into small modules and only recompiling the modules that have changed (see the example in the prior section), as well as by only including the minimum number of necessary header files (e.g., `symbos/shell.h` instead of the entire `symbos.h`).
+This may also be necessary to prevent SCC from running out of memory.

 ### SymbOS executable options

 SymbOS executables include several special resources used by the desktop.
 The first is the application name, which is displayed in the task manager and used as the default name when creating a shortcut.
 The default is just "App", but we can set this using the `-N` command line option in `cc`: